EBINBIJU138/EBINBIJU138/README.md

 ## 🏢 Company Overview — Exurion Technologies

 Exurion Technologies is a full-service technology company founded and led by Ebin Biju, delivering end-to-end development across game production, web and mobile applications, e-commerce, and custom software — backed by dedicated hosting infrastructure and executive leadership that stays close to the product.
+The company is now expanding its focus toward AI, integrating intelligent systems into its product lines and service offerings.

 | | |
 |:---|:---|